Victorians call on government to rethink state’s archaic laws and legalise personal cannabis use

 |

-Victorians have stepped up to support moves by the Legalise Cannabis Party to change the law with almost 3,000 people in three days signing a petition calling for personal cannabis use to be legalised.
+Victorians have strongly backed moves by the Legalise Cannabis Party to reform cannabis laws.
+In just three days, almost 3,000 people signed a petition calling on the Victorian Government to legalise personal cannabis use.

-Legalise Cannabis MP Rachel Payne said tabling the 2,785 signatures in parliament had triggered a debate around legalising cannabis for Wednesday [June 19] and the Health Minister would need to respond within a month.
+Legalise Cannabis MP Rachel Payne said tabling the 2,785 signatures in parliament had triggered a debate around legalising cannabis for Wednesday.
+The Health Minister is then required to within a month.

 “People literally queued to sign our petition at three Melbourne events.
 This eagerness reflects the view of the community.
-In the 2024 AIHW National Drug Strategy Household survey, support for the decriminalisation was at an all-time high of 80%.”
+The 2024 AIHW National Drug Strategy Household survey showed support for the decriminalisation was at an all-time high of 80%.”

-Legalise Cannabis MP David Ettershank said the law was changed in the ACT in 2020 to allow for the possession of up to 50grams of cannabis and the cultivation two plants per adult household member.
+Legalise Cannabis MP David Ettershank said the law was changed in the ACT in 2020.
+The change allowed for the possession of up to 50grams of cannabis and the cultivation two plants per adult household member.

 “What happened next?
-The use of cannabis remained unchanged the following years,” Mr Ettershank said.
+Cannabis use remained unchanged in the following years,” Mr Ettershank said.
 “There has been no increase in drug driving offences and simple cannabis offences dropped by 90 per cent.

 Key facts

-• Current laws are ‘criminalising’ young, First Nations, LGBTIQ+ communities, low income, and culturally diverse people – all over-represented in cannabis-related arrests.
+• Current laws are ‘criminalising’ young, First Nations, LGBTIQ+ communities, low income, and culturally diverse people.
+They are all over-represented in cannabis-related arrests.

-• More than 700,000 arrests in Australia for cannabis-related offences since 2010.
-Of that more than 90 per cent of the arrests were for possessing or consuming.
+• Australia has arrested more than 700,000 people for cannabis-related offences since 2010.
+More than 90 per cent of those arrests were for possessing or consuming.
 The most likely age group to use cannabis is the 18- to 24-year-olds and an arrest can hurt a young person’s access to employment, travel and housing.

 • Cannabis is widely used and its profitability enables organised crime to generate significant income to fund the importation of other drugs and invest in other criminal activities.
 Legalising cannabis would block of the cash stream to organised crime.